angrybacon/doomsday-wiki/markdown/articles/2022/01/17/zero-respect.md

 - **Bring in**: 4 Force of Negation, 1 Thassa's Oracle, 1 Surgical Extraction, 1
   Tormod's Crypt, maybe 1-2 Flusterstorm

 Another swingy set of matchups.
 Their best hands will beat your best hands.
+Vs.
-VS Reanimator try to fight their graveyard enablers like :card[Entomb] or :card[Faithless Looting].
-VS Oops fight them however you can.
+Reanimator try to fight their graveyard enablers like :card[Entomb] or :card[Faithless Looting].
+Vs. Oops fight them however you can.
 These matchups I personally find favourable but again, they can be very swingy.

 I'll be honest, I don't think I have ever faced the Madness deck in the wild.
-As a result this is a purely theory crafted setup from having checked MTGGoldfish for the most popular Legacy decks at the time of writing this and just thinking "this'll be similar to the other fast graveyard strategies".
+As a result this is a purely theory-crafted setup from having checked MTGGoldfish for the most popular Legacy decks at the time of writing this and just thinking "this'll be similar to the other fast graveyard strategies".

 :::row{variant=centered}
 - Griselbrand
 - Balustrade Spy
-- Basking Rootwalla
+- Burning Inquiry
 :::

 ### Elves

-- **Respect**: Allosaurus Shepherd + Endurance
+- **Respect**: Allosaurus Shepherd and Endurance
 - **Disrespect**: Choke
 - **Take out**: 1 Duress, 1 Thoughtseize, 1 Street Wraith, 1 Cavern of Souls
 - **Bring in**: 2 Force of Negation, 1 Thassa's Oracle, 1 Chain of Vapor, maybe